 Marella Discovery 2

-If you see a cabin number you like, you can book it in advance from just £45.
+If you see a cabin number you like, you can book it in advance for just £48 up to 15 days before you go.
 Just give us a call on 0203 636 1862 and we'll do the rest.

 What time do I have to check out of my cabin?